-Appearance: Are the Troop members & Adult Leaders consistently dressed in their Troop's Uniform?
+Appearance: Are Scout & Adult Leaders consistently dressed in their Troop's Uniform?
 Do they look clean & sharp?

 Spirit: Does the Troop do Troop yells in the Dining Hall?
-Do the Scouts show Scout Spirit?
-Campsite: Is the unit Campsite neat & tidy?
+Do the Scouts show Scout Spirit?Oath & Law: Do Scouts conduct themselves well & exemplify the Scout Oath & Law throughout camp?Campsite: Is the unit Campsite neat & tidy?
 Are the cabins & tents kept in order?

 Sportsmanship: Is the Troop participating in Camp-wide events & activities?
 Do the Troop members behave in a Scout-like manner?